 Now that you’ve seen them, you only have to remember all these keyboard shortcut tricks.
 The key is picking the shortcuts you’ll use often and you’ll eventually commit them to muscle memory.
 Your mouse will soon feel lonely.

 If you’re ready for more, create your own custom keyboard shortcuts; we have a few suggestions.
 If you’re using Kodi, look into this list of shortcuts.
 And if you’re curious about more application-specific keyboard tricks, we’ve covered that too.
 In the end, you’ll be able to navigate Windows with keyboard shortcuts alone.
 Though maybe the Taskbar would be enough for a start.
 In any case, you might also want to learn about touchscreen and touchpad gestures; just saying.
+And if you find that your keyboard is on the fritz, check out this guide on how to fix a laptop keyboard.

 Which of your favorite keyboard shortcuts didn’t make the list?
 Share your own tricks in the comments!